Hardware-rooted security engineers.

 View page →Short hero loop showing the biometric USB security key.

-View page →AmbiSecure is the layer between the silicon vendor and the application developer.
-We pick the chip, write the applet, run the personalisation line, ship the authenticator, and stand up the validation server — the steps that are usually each their own RFP.
+View page →AmbiSecure sits between the silicon vendor and the application developer — picking the chip, writing the applet, running personalisation, shipping the authenticator, and standing up the validation server.
+Steps that are usually each their own RFP.

 CC EAL5+ secure element from a partner vendor.